Capital-M Music

 I would also think about writing on paper (or handwriting on an iPad) with your acoustic instruments or even no instruments, either singing or just hearing music in your head and trying to write it down from that, at least as an exercise now and then to build or maintain that ability so that you are not completely dependent on your computer to compose.
 I have a long section about that in the middle of the Musicianship portion of my main paper, but as a Musician it is good to be able to compose on your own terms.
 Writing on the computer can lead to writing in a rut and not thinking about things that are difficult to enter into the software, which is really aimed at pretty mainstream writing.
 I do most of my composing by improvising on my instruments and then working into the computer directly, but it doesn’t hurt to try it by hand now and then for variety.
 Some people even prefer to work that way.
 If you are into extended techniques or other so-called “New Music” elements, writing by hand at first will be almost necessary as the software doesn’t tend to work well with those kinds of things.
 You can do them in notation software but it’s best to enter them in the computer after you’ve composed them rather than trying to compose and fight the software simultaneously.
 Even if you do make music that works well in notation software, you’ll want to learn the software thoroughly as it is very frustrating to compose and struggle with the software at the same time.
 Having to break out of your composition mindset to look up a function of the software can make you forget what you were trying to write in the first place, so the less you have to do that the better off you’ll be.
 Obviously while you are first learning the software there will be a lot of that, but the sooner you can get past that stage the easier it will be to go back to composing!

 One other tip for composing here - have some kind of recording device with you all the time.
 If you have a smartphone, the built-in Voice Memos app (or whatever it is called on your phone) works perfectly for this.
 You can be struck with ideas at any time, and if you can just whip out your phone and hum them into it, you can salvage a lot of ideas that would otherwise be lost to the ether.
 I can’t tell you how many times I would be in a practice room at Berklee and get some cool idea, and then have to run down the hall to my dorm room where my laptop was so I could try to put it down.
 Many potentially interesting ideas were lost in the two minutes it took to run down the hall, turn on the computer, and realize I’d forgotten my idea.
 If I’d had my handheld recorder, or today my smartphone, I could have just recorded a scratch recording on the spot in the practice room and then transcribed it into the computer when I got back.
 I also like having the Dorico app on my iPad now.
-There have been a couple of times that I woke up with a new tune running through my head from my dream, and I was able to roll over, grab the iPad and write it down within seconds.
+There have been a couple of times that I woke up with a new tune running through my head from a dream, and I was able to roll over, grab the iPad and write it down within seconds.
 I named them “Dreaming in Tune No. 1 and No. 2”!

 On to the product categories guide: